Manifold Density Estimation via Generalized Dequantization: Preliminaries

 \begin{example}[Hypersphere]

 The sphere in $\R^m$ is defined by, $\mathbb{S}^m = \set{x\in \R^m : x^\top x = 1}$.
-The sphere is an important manifold for data with a directional component (such as the line-of-sight of an optical receiver) or data that naturally lies on the surface of a spherical body (such as occurrences of solar flares on a star). \end{example} \begin{example}[Torus] The torus is the product manifold of circles
+The sphere is an important manifold for data with a directional component (such as the line-of-sight of an optical receiver) or data that naturally lies on the surface of a spherical body (such as occurrences of solar flares on a star). \end{example} \begin{example}[Torus] The torus is the product manifold of circles $\mathbb{T}^n \defeq \underbrace{\mathbb{S}^1\times \cdots\times\mathbb{S}^1}_{n~\mathrm{times}}$.
 The torus $\mathbb{T}^2=\mathbb{S}^1\times\mathbb{S}^1$ can be embedded in $\R^4$ by embedding each circle individually in $\R^2$.
-The torus is an important manifold for studying systems with several angular degrees of freedom (such as applications to robotic arms) or systems with periodic boundaries \cite{DBLP:journals/corr/abs-2002-02428}. \end{example} \begin{example}[Stiefel Manifold and Orthogonal Group] The Stiefel manifold represents orthogonality constraints in a vector space.
+The torus is an important manifold for studying systems with several angular degrees of freedom (such as applications to robotic arms) or systems with periodic boundaries \citep{DBLP:journals/corr/abs-2002-02428}. \end{example} \begin{example}[Stiefel Manifold and Orthogonal Group] The Stiefel manifold represents orthogonality constraints in a vector space.
 It may be regarded as the manifold of orthonormal vectors within a larger ambient Euclidean space.
 The Stiefel manifold can be leveraged for low-rank matrix completion.
 An important variant of the Stiefel manifold is the orthogonal group, which is the collection of all linear transformations of Euclidean space that preserve distance.
-The Stiefel manifold of order $(n, p)$ is defined by,

-The $n^\text{th}$ orthogonal group is defined by $\mathrm{O}(n) = \mathrm{Stiefel}(n, n)$.
-Applications of the orthogonal group include the Procrustes problem, which describes the optimal rotation and reflection transformations that best align one cloud of particles toward another \cite{procrustes}.
-The Stiefel manifold has found applications for low-rank matrix completion \cite{pmlr-v22-brubaker12}.
+The Stiefel manifold of order $(n, p)$ is defined by, $\mathrm{Stiefel}(n, p) \defeq \set{\mathbf{M}\in \R^{n\times p} : \mathbf{M}^\top \mathbf{M} = \mathrm{Id}_n}$.
+The $n$-dimensional orthogonal group is defined by $\mathrm{O}(n) = \mathrm{Stiefel}(n, n)$.
+Applications of the orthogonal group include the Procrustes problem, which describes the optimal rotation and reflection transformations that best align one cloud of particles toward another \citep{procrustes}.
+The {\it special} orthogonal group is a subgroup of $\mathrm{O}(n)$ that satisfies the additional property that they have unit determinant.
+Formally, $\mathrm{SO}(n) \defeq \mathrm{O}(n) \cap \set{\mathbf{M}\in\R^{n\times n} : \mathrm{det}(\mathbf{M}) = 1}$. \end{example}